 How can that be?
 After all, the academic knowledge given to the child during those years is not so unique compared to elementary school.
-Does it really matter if a child can read at age three or at age six?
+Does it really matter if a child can read at age three instead of six?
 Is it really that important to know all the numbers before kindergarten?
 Why not just let them play and enjoy life?

-Firstly, the secret ingredient is not in the academic component itself.
-Children who attend early education programs are better equipped to learn because they have received the right type and the right amount of stimulation at the right time (which, of course, implies a great academic program!)
+Firstly, the secret is not in the academic component itself.
+Children who attend early education programs are better equipped to learn because they have received the right type and the right amount of stimulation at the right time in their lives.

-Secondly, what most of us don’t realize as adults is that for children, learning is enjoyable.
+Secondly, what most of us don’t realize is that for children, learning is enjoyable, if it is presented appropriately.
+Children are constantly learning.
 Take newborn babies, for instance.
 When they are not sleeping, they are constantly learning.
 They learn to recognize our voices, their environment, the patterns of their mobiles and the many things we are excited to bring closer to them.
-One and two year olds are discovering language, and figuring out their role in the household.
-They even have their own scientific agenda, which they carry out quite well by experimenting on everything they can find (electrical outlets included).
+One and two-year old’s are discovering language, and figuring out their role in the household.
+They even have their own scientific agenda, which they carry out quite well by experimenting on everything they can find.
 They are constantly asking us questions!
 The world is a fascinating place for a young child.
 Once they gain a greater understanding of their environment, they need a higher level of reasoning and intellectual stimulation.

-This does not mean that your two year old will be sitting at a desk, pen and paper at hand.
-Good programs are very creative in their approach to learning, and “disguise” the projects and concepts taught as games and fun activities where your child is always an active participant.
+This does not mean that your two-year-old will be sitting at a desk, pen and paper in hand.
+Good programs are very creative in their approach to learning, and present children with projects.
+Concepts are taught through games and fun activities where your child is always an active participant.
 Look for a program that can present a challenge as well as a fun, magical environment.

-Early education is an essential step in your child’s life, and one to welcome.
-You may never be able to measure how much it impacted your child, but you can trust that it did, and as much or more than those meals you prepare with such love and care!
-And, if nothing else, at least you can say that it is a great way for children to meet friends!
+Early education is an essential step in your child’s life, and one every parent should welcome.
+You may never be able to measure how much it impacted your child, but you can trust that it did.